Cmwingo/.NET-SonOfCod/README.md

-# Son of Cod Seafoodm
+# Son of Cod Seafood

 This project was generated with Visual Studio 2015 Community